ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 2. Add liquidity to the market and get rewarded with pair exchange ERC-20 liquidity tokens
 3. Burn ERC-20 liquidity tokens and get back the ERC-20 tokens that the pair exchange allows traders to exchange

-### Swap (#swap-flow}
+### Swap {#swap-flow}

 This is most common flow, used by traders:

 #### Caller

 1. Provide the periphery account with an allowance in the amount to be swapped.
 2. Call one of the periphery contract's many swap functions (which one depends on whether ETH is involved or not, whether the trader specifies the amount of tokens to deposit or the amount of tokens to get back, etc).
    Every swap function accepts a `path`, an array of exchanges to go through.

 #### In the periphery contract (UniswapV2Router02.sol)

 3. Identify the amounts that need to be traded on each exchange along the path.
 4. Iterates over the path.
 For every exchange along the way it sends the input token and then calls the exchange's `swap` function.
    In most cases the destination address for the tokens is the next pair exchange in the path.
 In the final exchange it is the address